January 11, 2024

 5 Minute Read

-Be sure to continue reading for our guide on steps and tips you need to know when starting an arcade.
+Be sure to continue reading for our guide on the steps and tips you need to know when starting an arcade.

 Step 1: Create a Business Plan

-If you’re serious about opening an arcade, you must develop a business plan to help you get started.
+When you’re serious about opening an arcade, you must develop a business plan to help you get started.
 A business plan is essential in setting your goals and ideas to ensure success.

 Step 2: Navigating the Permit Puzzle: Key Licenses for Your Arcade Dream